SIPL-Dev/dotnetmarketfeedclient/README.md

 - Initial release
 - WebSocket connectivity
 - ZLIB compression support
-- Touchline subscription
-- Message fragmentation handling
-- Multi-framework support (.NET 8.0 and .NET Framework 4.8)

-## Acknowledgments

-- Built with ❤️ for the trading community
-- Thanks to all contributors

 ---

-**Disclaimer**: This SDK is provided as-is.
+**Disclaimer**: This Library is provided as-is.
 Always test thoroughly in a development environment before using in production.